-Next deadline for applications is September 10, 2014.
+Next call for applications will be announced on this webpage.
+Check for updates.
 Applications can only be submitted via an online application system.
 For full instructions on how to apply and admission process, see How to Apply.

 See also the list of PhD Dissertations in Peace in Conflict Research of the last years.

 Kristine Höglund (Director of Studies, PhD Programme)